geoffreyp/geoffreyp.github.io/README.md

 # Adritian Free Hugo Theme
 ###### Adritian Hugo Theme for Personal Websites or Professional minimalistic landing pages

-This free Hugo theme is a fork of [Raditian Theme](https://github.com/radity/raditian-free-hugo-theme) - a great Hugo theme created by Radity.
+This free Hugo theme is a fork of [Raditian Theme](https://github.com/radity/raditian-free-hugo-theme) - a great Hugo theme originally created by [Radity](https://github.com/radity).
 It's called __Adritian__ because I, the author, am called Adrián - and if you shuffle Raditian and Adrián letters you get...
 Adritian 😅

+It focuses on accessibility, high performance and usability.

 The templates are based on Bootstrap (so they're responsive and mobile-first), and the main changes I have made have been upgrades on the web performance and accessibility of the template.

-Some of the best usages for the theme are for minimalistic websites, single-page applications, and personal portfolios.
+Some of the best applications for the theme are for minimalistic websites, single-page applications, and personal portfolios.
 It has a contact form you can customize to your mail address without setting up a backend (https://formspree.io).

 🚀 Improvements on this version: